realtimeprojects/quixplorer/doc/INSTALL.md

    (you may want to protect this folder using .htaccess)
 3. Copy the file _\_config/\_htusers.php.template_ to _config/.htusers.php_,
 4. Copy the file _\_config/conf.php.template to _\_config/conf.php_,
 5. Set _home_dir_ in _conf.php_ to your desired home folder (e.g. /home/you/htdocs).
    Don't use "/" as home_dir since it will not work properly at is very unsafe.
-6. and set _home_url_ to the corresponding URL. (e.g. http://yoursite)
+6. Set _home_url_ to the corresponding URL. (e.g. http://yoursite)
 7. If you want, enable uploadify as upload interface by adding this line to your conf.php:
 	$GLOBALS["use_uploadify"] = true;
-8. ** Change the admin passwort immediatly **
-9. Have Fun...
+8. ** Change the admin password immediatly ** 9.
+Have Fun...

 ### Troubleshooting